WSDOT/WBFL/devdocs/Returning Multiple Values (Structured Bindings).md

    std::cout << "X = " << x << ", Y = " << y << std::endl;
 ~~~

-One problem with structured bindings and `std::tie` is the return values and the order they occur lack contextual meaing.
+One problem with structured bindings and `std::tie` is the return values and the order they occur lack contextual meaning.
 This is especially true for methods that return more than about 3 or 4 parameters.
 In these situations consider returning a struct or class so the returned values have context.

 Structured bindings can also be used to bind variables from structures as show in this example.
 ~~~
-   struct Values {Float64 x, Uint32 y, WBFL::Geometry::Point z};
+   struct Values {Float64 u, Uint32 w, WBFL::Geometry::Point z};
    Values v{10.0,20,{15.0,15.0}};
-   auto [a,b,c] = values;
-   std::cout << "X = " << c.X() << ", Y = " << c.Y() << std::endl;
+   auto& [a,b,c] = values; // binds u to a, w to b, and z to c by reference std::cout << "X = " << c.X() << ", Y = " << c.Y() << std::endl;
 ~~~